YanaMos/UCU-DS-summer-school/README.md

 # UCU-DS-summer-school
-Kagglecompetition -  Sentiment analysis, Classify good and bad film reviews The main goal of this competition is to predict a movie review sentiment
+Kaggle competition -  Sentiment analysis, Classify good and bad film reviews The main goal of this competition is to predict a movie review sentiment

 Hackathon - Slack channels classification, OpenDataScience community Slack